ianquigley-sap/fiori-innovation-day-hands-on/exercises/ex3/README.md

 ![image](ex3img8.png)

-As the next step, we want to add an additional column that indicates wether it is a business flight, and another one showing the flight destination.\
+As the next step, we want to add an additional column that indicates whether it is a business flight, and another one showing the flight destination.\
 Please find the columns section and press the **Add column** button.

 ![image](ex3img9.png)